Khojoii/HousePricePrediction/README.md

-Here’s an improved version of your README for better clarity, consistency, and structure:

----

 ### Project Overview
 This project aims to build a machine learning model for predicting house prices.
 It uses various features to train different models and provides accurate predictions, along with model evaluation.